Assistant Professor/Program Coordinator

 1205H Stone Building

 Dr. Perez-Felkner has professional experience in Student Affairs as well.
 At the University of Chicago, she served as a Resident Head in the College from 2006-2012 and on an NSF AGEP-supported Social Sciences Division Taskforce on Diversity for the Professoriate.
 Prior to graduate school, she was a post-placement counselor for grade 7-10 students with Prep for Prep, helping underrepresented students transition to magnet schools and private day and boarding college preparatory schools.
 While earning her B.A. at Wesleyan University, she also worked in residence life, admissions, and student leadership.
-She is Co-Chair of the Latinx Faculty and Staff Collective at Florida State, and will be Program Coordinator for FSU’s Higher Education graduate program starting in Fall, 2018.
+She is Co-Chair of the Latinx Faculty and Staff Collective at Florida State, and Program Coordinator for FSU’s Higher Education graduate program.

 Office Phone: (850) 645-8450